 "Planet Earth," released in 1981, proved to be their first hit single in Britain.
 Following the album's release, Taylor and his bandmates traveled to the United States for their first American tour.
 Duran Duran sold more than 2.5 million copies.

 With some help from MTV, Taylor and his bandmates became one of the top music acts of the 1980s.
 The videos for "Rio" and "Hungry Like the Wolf" got heavy airplay on the cable music channel, and the songs both became Top 20 hits in the United States in 1983.
-The album Rio (1982) went multiplatinum, and Duran Duran developed quite a following, especially among young listeners.
+The album Rio (1982) went multiplatinum, and "Hungry Like the Wolf" hit the top 10 of the Billboard charts in January 1983.
+Duran Duran quickly developed quite a following, especially among young listeners.
 Images of the tall, lanky, floppy-haired Taylor appeared often in teen magazines.